childsj3ATWIT/CloudFinal/README.md

 ## INTRODUCTION
 This project simulates a local cloud environment for a small online guitar shop.
 It models a modular microservices architecture using Docker Compose to deploy 10 independently managed containers that together provide core cloud-based features such as load balancing, database access, email communication, shared memory caching, file storage, and service authentication.

-It was built as a final project for a course in Cloud Computing and demonstrates how to deploy and connect services typically found in real-world cloud platforms — all running locally.
+It was built to demonstrate how to deploy and connect services typically found in real-world cloud platforms, all running locally.

 ## DESCRIPTION
 The system is built around a central Backend-for-Frontend (BFF) service written in FastAPI, which exposes RESTful endpoints to a static HTML frontend and a Python CLI client.
 This BFF connects to multiple cloud-native components, including: